pddeshmukh/Kubernetes/Core Concepts/README.md

 * They provide logical separation between the teams and their environments.

 #### Create a Namespace
-Below is the CLI command to create a kubernetes namespace.
+Below is the CLI command to create a kubernetes namespace.<br/>
 ` kubectl create namespace <Namespace Name>`

 You can also create a pod using kubernetes manifest file as below.